PavanKumar-Gudiwada/SmallLanguageModel/README.md

 This repository contains an implementation of a Small Language Model (SLM) trained from scratch on the TinyStories dataset.
 The project walks through building and training a transformer-based model end-to-end, including data preprocessing, model design, and inference.

+## Project Demo
+Follow this link to generate a short story from your own prompt [Demo](https://huggingface.co/spaces/GPavanKumar/ShortStories_SLM).

 ## Project overview
 - Dataset: TinyStories — a dataset of short stories for language model training.
 - Goal: Train a transformer-based SLM from scratch for next-token prediction.